 Panasonic Lumix G X Vario 12-35mm f/2.8

 You will appreciate the sharp, high contrast images the Lumix G X Vario 12-35mm delivers and with very low chromatic aberration to boot.
-It’s reasonably compact, so it won’t take up too much room in your kit.
+It’s reasonably compact so that it won’t take up too much room in your kit.

-The price has dropped considerably since launch, which makes picking up this lens up almost no-brainer.
+The price has dropped considerably since launch, which makes picking up this lens up almost a no-brainer.